Jawahar Deer Park

-Jawahar Deer Park also Shamirpet Deer Park is a deer park located in Shamirpet, Medchal–Malkajgiri district, Telangana, India.
-The Park is spread over 54 acres and has over 100 deers.
-It is close to Shamirpet Lake, plenty of deers can be seen going down to the water to quench their thirst.
+Jawahar Deer Park, also Shamirpet Deer Park, is a deer park located in Shamirpet, Medchal–Malkajgiri district, Telangana, India.
+The Park is spread over 54 acres and has over 100 deer.
+It is close to Shamirpet Lake, plenty of deer can be seen going down to the water to quench their thirst.

 The Park

 The Park has over 100 deer, peacocks and different birds.
 The Deer park is maintained by the Government of Telangana.
 It is also home to one of the two Butterfly parks in Hyderabad, the other being Mrugavani National Park.